Daniellappv/pm-leaders-program/Classroom 1: Extreme Ownership.md

 #### Q&A Session (15 minutes)

 - **Open Floor for Questions**
-  Now, I’d like to open the floor for any questions or thoughts about Extreme Ownership.
+  Now, I’d like to open the floor for any questions or thoughts about Extreme Ownership/100% Responsibility.
 What challenges do you foresee in applying this principle, or do you have any clarifications you need?

 #### Conclusion (5 minutes)